omegareborn2019/notable-exam/README.md

 this should seed the database OR you can run schema file using some kind syntax.
 4, open you brower and go to http://localhost:3000/ => this should show everything.

+Note: I could have made doctors button working if I chose to use hardcoded data, database took me a long time to seed.